 The MS Research Australia Brain Bank only acquires tissues of the central nervous system for MS research.
 The remainder of the body is returned to the donor’s next of kin who is responsible for making the usual funeral arrangements.

 If you choose to donate your entire body to a university for science/medical education, separate arrangements need to be made with the relevant university’s anatomy department.
 Since body donor programs usually require an intact body for embalming, it is not possible to be a whole body donor and a brain donor for MS research at the same time.
 It is up to the donor to decide whether they want to donate their brain for furthering MS research or to donate their entire body in the name of science.

-To be eligible to donate your brain to the MS Research Australia Brain Bank, you must have a clinical diagnosis of MS and not have any known infectious diseases.
+To be eligible to donate your brain to the MS Research Australia Brain Bank, you must not have any known infectious diseases.

 To register as a Brain Donor, you must complete and return your state-specific Consent Form, which can be obtained by registering your interest online, calling 1300 672 265, or posting us the hard copy registration form attached to the MS Research Australia Brain Bank Brochure.

 Your senior available Next of Kin is the first person who, in the following order of priority, is reasonably available:

 Although it is not a legal requirement to have a Next of Kin signature on the Brain Donor Consent Form if you have given your own pre-consent, co-signature by the Next of Kin ensures that they are supportive of your decision and will act on your behalf to fulfil your wishes of donating your brain for MS research.